JeanChristopheM/website-berners-lee/README.md

 # Welcome

-This exercice was asking of us to make a webpage about Tim Berners Lee.
+This exercice was asking of us to make a webpage about Tim Berners-Lee.